Erskine Theological Seminary is a graduate school of Erskine College.

 Association of Theological Schools

-Erskine Theological Seminary is accredited by the Commission on Accrediting of The Association of Theological Schools (www.ats.edu) and is approved to offer the following degrees: MDiv, MA (Theological Studies), MA in Christian Counseling, MA in Practical Ministry, ThM, DMin.
+Erskine Theological Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools (www.ats.edu) and is approved to offer the following degrees: MDiv, MA (Theological Studies), MA in Christian Counseling, MA in Practical Ministry, ThM, DMin.
 The school is approved for comprehensive distance (online) education.
-The school is approved for the following additional locations: Columbia, SC, and Greenville, SC.
+The school is approved for the following additional locations: Columbia and Greenville, SC.